Validate content in a data model (Beta)

 -

-You can choose Publish without validation, but any mappings that you performed to validate content in the data model are not applied.
-If any deleted columns or elements are used in documents downstream of the data model, elements display "Object Does Not Exist: Data model element not found" and prompt the user to add a source, or display "Invalid Argument: Missing element".
+If you choose to publish without validation, any breaking changes in the data model are published without validation.
+Downstream documents that use the data model as a source might display errors like "Object Does Not Exist: Data model element not found" and prompt the user to add a source, or display "Invalid Argument: Missing element", or columns might show "Column does not exist" errors.

 Users with edit access to workbooks and data models that use the data model as a source are prompted to sync the draft to the latest published version.
 For more details, see Sync a draft with the latest published version.